Skip to content

 Academic Career

 I’ve been an adjunct at SWPS University’s Department of Psychological Research Methodology since 2006.
+I directed the Experimental Psychology Laboratory from 2010 to 2024.
 I teach methodology, psychometrics, data analysis, and R programming — the courses where students learn that their intuitions need evidence behind them.

 Research

 Published in Journal of Personality and Social Psychology, Self and Identity, PLoS ONE, Aggressive Behavior, Personality and Individual Differences, and Journal of Social Psychology, among others.
 Research funded by NCN (Maestro, OPUS) and NCBR grants.
 I treat negative results as data, not failures — they narrow the hypothesis space.
+I care as much about disproving weak ideas as proving promising ones.

 Building Products